 Length: 116 minutes / 1.93 hours

 Although comedy rarely wins awards, it is still occasionally recognized.
 While Dustin Hoffman has won two Best Actor Oscars, he has also been nominated five other times, including the 1982 comedy, Tootsie.
 In a role like this, Dustin Hoffman has proven that he really doesn’t take himself seriously at times.
-Of course, there are other films that show his lighter side, including Hook, and (to an extent) Stranger Than Fiction.
+Of course, other films show his lighter side, including Hook (1991), and (to an extent) Stranger Than Fiction (2006).
 He also provides the voice for Master Shifu in the Kung Fu Panda series.
 And yet, Tootsie remains Dustin Hoffman’s defining comedic role.
-I think it’s this level of versatility that Hoffman exhibits that really draws me to him as one of my most favorite actors.
+I think it’s this level of versatility Hoffman exhibits that really draws me to him as one of my most favorite actors.
 Still, this is merely a personal bias, and others may have differing opinions.